Michelle Broder Van Dyke is a digital journalist covering the Hawaiian Islands for Spectrum News Hawaii.

-She grew up in Hawaii and graduated from Punahou School.
-She earned an MA in Journalism at Columbia University in New York and a BA in English and Psychology at Oberlin College in Ohio.
-She started her career as a Society of Professional Journalist Fellow at Honolulu Magazine.
+Michelle grew up in Hawaii and graduated from Punahou School.
+She earned a BA in English and Psychology at Oberlin College in Ohio and an MA in Journalism at Columbia University in New York and a.
+She started her career as a Society of Professional Journalists Fellow at Honolulu Magazine.

-In her spare time, she is a flower farmer at Tantalus Botanicals, a boutique farm and floral company that she started with her husband and their dog on the property where she grew up.
+In her spare time, Michelle is a flower farmer at Tantalus Botanicals, a boutique farm and floral company that she started with her husband.